cyberbotics/webots/docs/discord/technical-questions-2021.md

 that would probably have the least performance impact

 ##### John520 01/18/2021 17:26:36
-Thank you very much for your help, `@Simon Steinmann` !
+Thank you very much for your help, `@Luftwaffel` !
 Except for creating a field of canola, I would also like to use a Lidar sensor to measure the height of the canola so that the harvesting header in front of the tractor can adjust its height accordingly for better harvesting.
 Is it possible to do so?
 Thanks a lot.

 In other words, could the canola field be created with different heights?

-##### Simon Steinmann [Moderator] 01/18/2021 17:31:01
+##### Luftwaffel [Moderator] 01/18/2021 17:31:01
 [https://cyberbotics.com/doc/reference/elevationgrid?tab-language=python](https://cyberbotics.com/doc/reference/elevationgrid?tab-language=python)